P-trap no hot water

 Frequently Asked Questions

-What is a P-trap and why is it important?
+What is a p-trap and how does it work?

-A P-trap is a curved pipe under a sink that helps prevent sewer gases from entering the home.
-It's an important part of a home's plumbing system.
+A p-trap is the u-shaped pipe under a sink that holds water to prevent sewer gases from coming up through the drain.
+It's an important part of the plumbing system, but it does not affect the hot water supply.

 Connect with certified professionals in your area